 - All Cookware: Before first use and after each use, wash pans thoroughly with a mild dishwashing detergent and warm water. - NEVER USE OVEN CLEANERS TO CLEAN COOKWARE.
-THEY WILL RUIN THE COOKWARE. - Stainless Steel or Nonstick: A spotted white film may form which can be removed with a mild solution of water and lemon juice or vinegar. - Dishwasher: Stainless steel cookware, with or without nonstick coatings is dishwasher safe.
-Over time, the harsh dishwasher detergents may dull the stainless steel exterior. - Storage: To avoid scratches or chips on the cookware exterior, place paper towels between pans when storing.
+THEY WILL RUIN THE COOKWARE. - Hard-Anodized: To lessen a stain, make a paste of baking soda and water, apply to pan and scrub with a nonabrasive plastic mesh pad.
+Do not use steel wool, coarse scouring pads or powder.
+Please note that plain hard-anodized cookware is porous.
+Staining will occur if food is spilled or allowed to boil over onto the exterior of the pan. - A spotted white film may form on nonstick surfaces which can be removed with a mild solution of water and lemon juice or vinegar. - Dishwasher: This cookware is NOT dishwasher safe.
+Placing it in the dishwasher will result in discoloration of your pans due to high water temperature and harsh detergents. - Storage: To avoid scratches or chips on the cookware exterior, place paper towels between pans when storing.